Amaggi Group

 Amaggi was founded in 1977 by André Maggi of Italian origin as a seed producer.
 In the 1980s, he acquired large tracts of land in Mato Grosso and went into soybean production.
 There he also had the city of Sapezal built.
 After his death in 2001, his son Blairo Maggi took over the company.
-It is headed by CEO Blairo Maggi, son of the group founder Andre Maggi.
-He is a former Brazilian Minister of Agriculture, Livestock, and Supply who is linked to the destruction of the Amazon Rainforest.
+It is headed by CEO Judiney Carvalho, since the end of 2017.